Funding for Graduate Travel to Research Collections

 How to Apply

-To apply for a grant to support travel to research collections, graduate students should submit a one-page statement to the CALS Director that includes the following information.
+To apply for a grant to support travel to research collections, graduate students should submit a one-page statement to Interim CALS Director Christian Haines that includes the following information.
 Applications are due on October 15 and April 15 of each year and should be signed by the student’s dissertation advisor or by another qualified faculty member.

 - Library or archive to be used